 DO: Tell me about a special memory you have about food.

 CN: Whenever I prepare something for the first time, and it comes out delicious.
 I like it when everyone, like my family, likes what I prepare.

 DO: What don’t you like [about the restaurant industry]?

 CN: I don’t like it when they yell at us—ha, ha!
 Also, how busy you get.

-DO: Do you have a mentor?
+DO: Do you have a favorite motto, saying or phrase?

 Tune into Best Served, a podcast from Jensen Cummings.
 The Denver chef spent his entire career cooking and owning restaurants, until he realized he could better serve those around him by being a conduit of community.
 Cummings has since made it his mission to find and champion the industry’s unsung heroes.
-And help us out by nominating one of yours by emailing firstname.lastname@example.org.